 This particular bulletin board ran on an Atari 800 computer.
 An Atari 800 certainly would be up to the task, but Apple and Commodore computers were more common.

 Jack Tramiel, the then-owner of Atari, had collected a favor from the Secret Service a few years earlier.
 Faced with an unfamiliar computer, the Feds called in the favor.
 So Tramiel loaned him one of his engineers: the author of the blog entry I linked.

 It’s interesting to me that he said he wouldn’t help them again.
 He believed the Feds had a strong enough case without his help, and seizing computers didn’t really accomplish much.

 Having spoken at length with people who got caught up in this kind of behavior, it got me thinking.
 I suspect the Feds took the computers not so much to collect evidence, but to keep the computers from being used for that purpose for a time at least, and to try to scare people away from that behavior.

 I can’t speak for anyone else in any other time or place, but in the 314 area code in the early 1990s, the intimidation tactics didn’t really seem to work all that well.
 People talked about it in hushed tones, but it wasn’t much of a deterrent.
 It seems to me that everyone thought they could get away with it, that they knew something the other guys didn’t.
 Or they thought they learned something afterward that they didn’t know before.

-So they’d get out of juvenile detention (in all the cases I’m personally aware of, the perpetrators were minors), and they might or might not keep out of trouble for a while, but the allure was strong, and in most cases they got back into the same things again.
+So they’d get out of juvenile detention or a behavioral hospital (in all the cases I’m personally aware of, the perpetrators were minors), and they might or might not keep out of trouble for a while, but the allure was strong, and in most cases they got back into the same things again.